stanford-policylab/iriss-workshop/py/README.md

 If Jupyter started correctly, it should have printed to the screen the URL you can use to access Jupyter.

 **NOTE** Jupyter is now running locally on your computer; it is only visible to you.
 Nobody else can see your copy of Jupyter.

+# 2. Running JupyterLab on the cloud

+__NOTE:__ It is only necessary to follow these instructions if you were unable to install Python locally on your computer.

+## Get set up on GitHub

+Begin by creating a GitHub account (if you do not already have one) by clicking [here](https://github.com).
+(Be sure to click through _all the way_ to the end of the account creation process.)

+Then, have one of the instructors add you to the `@iriss-workshop` organization.
+There are two ways to do this:
+1. Log into the Stanford Computational Social Science workspace on Slack by clicking [here](https://stanford-css.slack.com).
+Then, once Slack has opened up, press <kbd>ctrl</kbd> + <kbd>k</kbd> and type `#r-py-workshop`.
+Click on the (only) result to join the `#r-py-workshop` channel, and then post your _GitHub_ username.
+  * __NOTE:__ If you do not have a SUNet ID, this option will not work.
+2. Flag one of the instructors walking around and have them add you to the `@iriss-workshop` organization manually.

+Lastly, once you've been added to `@iriss-workshop`, you should receive an email at the email address you used to register for your GitHub account.
+This email will be an invitation to join `@iriss-workshop`.
+Click through the links all the way to the end to ensure that you've accepted the invitation.

+## Logging into the cloud

+Once you've been added to the `@iriss-workshop`, visit [scpl-jupyter.org](https://scpl-jupyter.org), and click `Sign in with GitHub`.

+## Troubleshooting

+If you get error `403 - Forbidden` when you try to log into the cloud, one of two things has probably happened:
+1. The instructors haven't added you to the `@iriss-workshop` group.
+If you haven't received an email from GitHub asking you to join the `@iriss-workshop` group, this is almost certainly what happened.
+Just be patient, and, if necessary, repost your username in the Slack channel.
+2. You haven't accepted an invitation to join the `@iriss-workshop` group.
+Make sure you click through the link contained in the invitation email _all the way_ to the end.